Almost all entries in the character table of the symmetric group are multiples of any given prime: Introduction

 In particular, almost all entries in the character table for $S_N$ are multiples of

 \end{theorem}

-Here $p(N)$ denotes the number of unrestricted partitions of $N$, which is the number of irreducible representations of $S_N$.
-We recall the famous Hardy--Ramanujan asymptotic formula (see \cite{Rademacher1937} for even more precise asymptotics)

 Miller~\cite{Miller2019} also computed the density of entries in the character table of $S_N$ divisible by $4,8,9,25,27$, and $125$, as well as the density of zeros in the character table.
 From this, it looks like the density of entries divisible by any fixed prime power may go to $1$, while the density of zeros may be approaching a positive constant less than $1$.
-Our arguments do not seem to be able to shed light on this data.
+Our arguments do not apply to the problem of divisibility by higher prime powers.
+Regarding the number of zeros in the character table, Proposition~\ref{prop1} below combined with the distribution of the largest part of a random partition yields that at least a proportion $C/\log{N}$ (for some positive constant $C$) of the character values must be zero, and it is unclear whether a positive proportion of the entries are zero.
 However, in the related setting of finite simple groups of Lie type with rank going to infinity, Larsen and Miller~\cite{LarsenMiller2020} have shown that almost every entry of the character table is zero.

+When $\chi$ is chosen uniformly at random from the set of irreducible characters of $S_N$ and $\sigma$ is a uniformly random permutation, Miller~\cite{Miller2014} showed that $\chi(\sigma)$ almost always vanishes.
+Another natural variant is to choose the character $\chi$ randomly according to the Plancherel measure (which assigns to the irreducible representation $\rho$ the weight $\text{dim} (\rho)^2/N!$).
+If a conjugacy class $C$ of $S_N$ is chosen at random (with uniform measure from the $p(N)$ possibilities) then $\chi(C) =0$ almost always.
+We give a brief indication of these results in \S 3.

 {\bf Acknowledgments.} The first author is partially supported by the NSF Mathematical Sciences Postdoctoral Research Fellowship Program under Grant No. DMS-1903038 and by the Oswald Veblen Fund.
 The second author is partially supported by a grant from the National Science Foundation, and a Simons Investigator Grant from the Simons Foundation.
+We thank the referees for their careful reading.